-DOING BUSINESS IN GHANA
+DOING BUSINESS IN GHANA IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with business registration in Ghana.
 Our services include i) Ghana business registration ii) government license registration iii) corporate bank account opening services in Ghana and abroad iv) employee recruitment v) visa strategies and vi) office rental solutions in Ghana.